cortex-js/cortexjs.io/src/docs/reporting-issues.md

 ## What Happens After I File an Issue?

--   Once a developer has started working on the bug, the bug will be assigned to them.
+-   Once a developer has started working on the issue, the issue will be assigned to them.
--   Once a bug has been resolved, it is closed.
-You can still comment on closed bugs, or re-open them if necessary.
+-   Once an issue has been resolved, it is closed.
+Avoid commentting on closed issues, but you can re-open them if necessary, or file a new issue referencing an old one.

 Issues may be tagged with the following: